GUIDE

 What is an API Key used for?

-API keys are used to track and control API usage, enforce rate limits, and identify the source of API requests.
+API keys are used to track and control usage, enforce rate limits, and identify the source of requests.
 They act as a security measure to prevent unauthorized access and protect the resources and data exposed through the API.

 How do I get an API Key?